 Sequential employments without a break (e.g. a promotion).

-Where there is no single relationship, separate records will be required for each job so that the correct amount of pension accrued each year for each job can be worked out.
+Where there is no single relationship, separate records are required for each job so that the correct amount of pension accrued each year for each job can be worked out.

 Example: An employee commences a new job and already holds a job with the same employer.
 Unless a single employment relationship exists they are to be treated as a new joiner for pension purposes with Payroll instructed to hold a separate record and NIILGOSC notified of a new joiner.